Cluster Editing with Vertex Splitting: Introduction

+In this paper, we introduce a new variant, which we call \textsc{Cluster Editing with Vertex Splitting} in an attempt to allow for such overlapping clusters\footnote{Preliminary versions of parts of this paper have been presented at ISCO 2018 and IPEC 2023 (see \cite{abu2018cluster} and \cite{AMGSW2023}).}.
+We show the new problem to be \NP-complete and investigate its parameterized complexity.
+We obtain a polynomial kernel using the notion of a critical cliques as introduced by \citet{lin2000phylogenetic} and applied to \textsc{Cluster Editing} by \citet{guo2009more}.

-This paper is structured as follows.
-Section 2 overviews some background material.
-Section 3 introduces the edit sequence approach while section 4 is devoted to critical cliques.
-In section 5 we obtain a quadratic kernel.
-Section 6 presents a fixed-parameter algorithm, and We conclude in section 7 with a summary and future directions.
+This paper is structured as follows: In \Cref{sec:prelim}, we give some basic definitions and notation used throughout the paper.
+In \Cref{sec:nphardness}, we prove that our problem is \NP-complete, even on graphs of bounded maximum degree.
+In \Cref{sec:editseq}, we study the order of operations in an optimal solution and \Cref{sec:critcliq} is devoted to critical cliques.
+In \Cref{sec:kernel}, we show how to obtain a~$6k$-vertex kernel in linear time. \Cref{sec:algo} presents a fixed-parameter tractable algorithm and we conclude in \Cref{sec:conclusion} with some open problems and future directions.